pbklink/motif-core/etc/motif-core.api.md

     constructor(code: string, value: never, errorText?: string);
 }

+// Warning: (ae-missing-release-tag) "UpdateNotificationChannelDataDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class UpdateNotificationChannelDataDefinition extends FeedSubscriptionDataDefinition {
+    constructor();
+    // (undocumented)
+    distributionMethodId: NotificationDistributionMethodId;
+    // (undocumented)
+    enabled: boolean;
+    // (undocumented)
+    favourite: boolean;
+    // (undocumented)
+    notificationChannelDescription?: string;
+    // (undocumented)
+    notificationChannelId: string;
+    // (undocumented)
+    notificationChannelName: string;
+    // (undocumented)
+    get referencable(): boolean;
+    // (undocumented)
+    settings: ZenithProtocolCommon.NotificationChannelSettings;
+    // (undocumented)
+    userMetadata: ZenithProtocolCommon.UserMetadata;
+}

+// Warning: (ae-missing-release-tag) "UpdateNotificationChannelDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class UpdateNotificationChannelDataItem extends NotificationChannelPublishDataItem {
+    // (undocumented)
+    processMessage(msg: DataMessage): void;
+}

+// Warning: (ae-missing-release-tag) "UpdateNotificationChannelDataMessage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class UpdateNotificationChannelDataMessage extends DataMessage {
+    constructor();
+    // (undocumented)
+    static readonly typeId = DataMessageTypeId.UpdateNotificationChannel;
+}

+// Warning: (ae-missing-release-tag) "UpdateNotificationChannelEnabledDataDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class UpdateNotificationChannelEnabledDataDefinition extends FeedSubscriptionDataDefinition {
+    constructor();
+    // (undocumented)
+    enabled: boolean;
+    // (undocumented)
+    notificationChannelId: string;
+    // (undocumented)
+    get referencable(): boolean;
+}

+// Warning: (ae-missing-release-tag) "UpdateNotificationChannelEnabledDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class UpdateNotificationChannelEnabledDataItem extends NotificationChannelPublishDataItem {
+    // (undocumented)
+    processMessage(msg: DataMessage): void;
+}

+// Warning: (ae-missing-release-tag) "UpdateNotificationChannelEnabledDataMessage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class UpdateNotificationChannelEnabledDataMessage extends DataMessage {
+    constructor();
+    // (undocumented)
+    static readonly typeId = DataMessageTypeId.UpdateNotificationChannelEnabled;
+}

 // Warning: (ae-missing-release-tag) "UpdateScanDataDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class UpdateScanDataDefinition extends FeedSubscriptionDataDefinition {
     constructor();
+    // (undocumented)
+    enabled: boolean;
     // (undocumented)
     lastEditSessionId: Guid;
     // (undocumented)